Ehlers-Danlos Syndrome

 Kyphoscoliotic Ehlers-Danlos syndrome

 This is a rare type of EDS which has been described only around 60 times.
-Like the other rare types, in order to inherit kyphoscoliotic EDS (kEDS), you need to inherit one faulty gene from EACH of your parents.
+Like the other rare types, in order to inherit kyphoscoliotic EDS (kEDS), inheritance requires one faulty gene from each parent.
 If a parent has only one faulty gene each, they will generally NOT have the condition.
 It causes worsening (progressive) curvature of the spine (kyphoscoliosis).

 Joints are very hypermobile and there may be frequent dislocations.
 Skin may be stretchy, soft and fragile, bruise easily and form widened, atrophic scars.